Master of Divinity / MA in Counseling

 - Applications for the School of Divinity are submitted directly to the School of Divinity .

 Highly qualified applicants will be interviewed separately by the admissions committees of each school.
 After the interview phase, a joint admissions committee composed of members from both schools will make the final selection.
-Unsuccessful applicants to the dual degree program have the option of applying to the School of Divinity by May 1 but would have to wait until January of the following year to apply for admission to the Department of Counseling or reapply to the dual degree program.
+Unsuccessful applicants to the joint degree program have the option of applying to the School of Divinity by May 1 but would have to wait until January of the following year to apply for admission to the Department of Counseling or reapply to the joint degree program.

 - Program Continuation